 A pension buyout should be evaluated within the context of your overal retirement picture.
 If you are presented with this option, consult an expert who can give you unbiased advice about your choices.
 Finally, be aware that more corporations continue to consider discharging their pension obligations, so it’s a good idea to stay in touch with old employers.
 “If you’ve left a pension behind at a former employer, sometime in the coming years you’re very likely to be offered a lump sum,” says Beck.
 “Keep your former employer’s administrator up to date on your current address, because you can miss this opportunity if your employer can’t find you.”

 - First and foremost, make sure you know whether you have any pension benefit at your current or former employers, and keep your contact information with those companies up to date.
 You cannot even consider an offer if you don’t know it exists.

 - Get a holistic view of your retirement plan with our Planning & Guidance Center, and explore changes that may help you become better prepared.

 - If you decide to take a lump sum in lieu of monthly pension payments, you may want to consider rolling it over to an IRA.
 A direct rollover from your employer's plan to your IRA provider (trustee to trustee) will not be subject to immediate taxation and may be the best way to preserve the tax-deferred status of this money.
 You should consult your tax adviser.

-If you do receive an offer, review it with a trusted financial advisor.
+If you do receive an offer, review it with a trusted financial adviser.
 Everyone’s circumstances are different.
 What is right for your friend, neighbor, coworker, or relative may not be right for you.